 When to go: May to October

 Next, we’re in the Pyrenees for a family-friendly walk to an absolutely mesmerising sight.
 The Cirque de Gavarnie is simply awe-inspiring.
 A monumental natural amphitheatre, its terraced cliffs are often topped with snow that melts and cascades from shelf to shelf in the warmer months.
 Top billing goes to the spellbinding Gavarnie Falls, mainland France’s highest waterfall, which plummets from the Cirque's eastern cliffs.

-Considering the drama of the landscape, it's surprising that the trails are non-technical, making hiking shoes a good option.
+Considering the drama of the landscape, it's surprising that the trails are non-technical, making your best hiking shoes a good option.
 Starting from the commune of Gavarnie, easy to follow paths take you through gorgeous verdant countryside and alongside wonderful wildlife, so have a pair of the best binoculars at the ready.
 Once you arrive at the Cirque, you can even stand right underneath Gavarnie Falls, should you wish.

 Martel Trail in the Gorges du Verdon

 When to go: May to September